ssmirr/appdev-chapters/adding-routes.md

 ### Addendum: Custom Controller Files

-We don't have to put all of our actions within the default `ApplicationController` file that comes included with any Rails app; we can add our own, if we want to organize things a bit more.
-Suppose we wrote a route in `config/routes.rb` that looks like this:
+We don't have to put all of our actions within the default `ApplicationController` file that comes included with any Rails app; we can add our own controllers, if we want to organize things a bit more.
+Suppose changed our route for `/rock` to this:

 ```ruby
 match("/rock", { :controller => "game", :action => "play_rock", :via => "get" })
 ```

-Now when a user visits `/rock`, instead of seeing a "No route matches" error, they will instead see an error `uninitialized constant GameController`.
+Now when a user visits `/rock`, they will see an error `uninitialized constant GameController`.

 As we know, when Ruby says "uninitialized constant" it means "I can't find that class".